regisftm/owasp-toronto/demo/03-calico-installation.md

 ### Calico Configuration

-You can download the custom resources necessary to configure Calico using the command bellow.
+**Optionally** You can download the custom resources necessary to configure Calico using the command bellow.

 ```bash
 curl https://raw.githubusercontent.com/projectcalico/calico/v3.26.0/manifests/custom-resources.yaml -O